bSemir/GoalSetter-MERN/README.md

 ####
 -yt videos helped the most
 ###
-You can try & test this app here: https://mern-app-semirb.herokuapp.com/
+You can try & test this app here(wait 15 sec to "wake up" the server): https://mern-app-semirb.herokuapp.com/